mrc-ide/packit-deploy/README.md

 ./scripts/create-super-user
 ```

 The `--` allows `--pull` to make it through to the deploy (and not be swallowed by `hatch`).
 Alternatively you can run `packit start --pull config/basicauth` after running `hatch shell`.
-The `create-super-user` script sets up a user that you can log in with and prints the login details to stdout.
+The `create-super-user` script sets up a user that you can log in with via basic auth and prints the login details to stdout.
 After this, packit will be running at `https://localhost` though with a self-signed certificate so you will need to tell your browser that it's ok to connect.

 To bring things down, run